L'Oréal Portugal Medals of Honor for Women in Science

 35 years old

-Researcher at LAQV-REQUIMTE - Associate Laboratory for Green Chemistry, Faculty of Sciences and Technology, New University of Lisbon
+Researcher at LAQV-REQUIMTE - Associate Laboratory for Green Chemistry, Faculty of Science and Technology, Universidade Nova de Lisboa

-How can we more effectively isolate and capture the CO2 released in power plants, preventing it from escaping into the atmosphere?
-The increase in greenhouse gas emissions and the impacts they cause - from rising temperatures and extreme weather events to the rise and acidification of the oceans - make it urgent to reduce emissions and find more efficient ways to capture the gases we emit, namely carbon dioxide (CO2).
-Liliana Tomé earned her PhD in Engineering and Technology Sciences at the António Xavier Institute of Chemical and Biological Technology (ITQB NOVA) in 2014, and stayed at this institute as a researcher.
-In 2018, after being awarded a Marie Curie individual Studentship , she headed to POLYMAT, at the Universidad del País Vasco, and in 2020 she returned to Universidade Nova.
+How can we isolate and capture the CO2 released from power plants more effectively, preventing it from escaping into the atmosphere?
+The increase in greenhouse gas emissions and the impacts they cause - from rising temperatures and extreme weather events to the rise and acidification of the oceans - make it urgent to reduce emissions and find more efficient ways of capturing the gases we emit, particularly carbon dioxide (CO2).
+Liliana Tomé received her doctorate in Engineering and Technology Sciences from the António Xavier Institute of Chemical and Biological Technology (ITQB NOVA) in 2014, and stayed at the institute as a researcher.
+In 2018, after being awarded an individual Marie Curie Studentship , she went to POLYMAT, at the Universidad del País Vasco, and in 2020 she returned to Universidade Nova.